thoughtbot/superglue/docs/form-props.md

 ```

 ## Select helpers
-[select], [weekday_select], [time_zone_select] mostly has the same arguments
+[select], [weekday_select], [time_zone_select] mostly have the same arguments
-as its Rails counterpart.
-They key difference is that choices for select cannot be a string:
+as their Rails counterparts.
+The key difference is that choices for select cannot be a string:

 ```ruby
 # BAD!!!